Individual and Group Instruction

 Project Goals and Objectives:

-- To support students during the transition into college by using case management and peer coaching models.
+- To support students with ASD during the transition into RIT

-- To support students in maintaining academic success and persisting toward the achievement of their degree.
+- To support students with ASD in maintaining academic success and persisting toward graduation

-- To support students and assist potential employers in allowing for successful transition into the workforce.
+- To support students with ASD and assist potential employers in facilitating a successful transition into the workforce

-- To explore potential alliances with local, regional and national organizations to support students with ASD in the college environment.
+- To create alliances locally, regionally and nationally to support students with ASD in the college environment

 TRiO SSS has a long standing history at RIT and three major objectives in working with students: maintain good academic standing, retention, and graduation.
 Students accepted into the program will remain in our program until graduation and will work with an assigned support specialist to capitalize on strengths and address needs.
 We will provide an intensive case management approach for students and help them to fully engage with their college experience.